 Ed Ring of www.ecoworld.com argues in an Always On post titled “The Hoax” that production uses too much going in for the resulting output, whether you are using biomass, electricity or god forbid fossil fuels to generate the hyrdogen in the first place.

-First of all, hydrogen isn’t a primary fuel.
+First of all, isn’t a primary fuel.
 It has to be produced from something else, either from electricity via electrolysis, or refined from fossil fuel, or distilled from biomass.
-In all these cases, using the source fuel directly would be far more efficient than converting this into hydrogen.
+In all these cases, using the source fuel directly would be far more efficient than converting this energy into .

 There are many proponents of this in the mainstream these days but do they have their information down.
 In California the Govenor has proposed a whole network of hydrogen service stations across the state, well he did awhile ago anyways but not much has been heard from him on that front lately.
 Maybe reality crept into the equation.